Shilsri/PORTFOLIO_ACCOUNT/README.md

 ## 2. SQL Rules

-Cognizant of data structures and able to build from scratch or tweak complex yet cost-effective queries in multiple flavors (*SQL/PostgreSQL/Redshift/MySQL etc.*) to suit specific business requirements.
+Cognizant of data structures and able to build from scratch or tweak complex yet cost-effective queries in multiple flavors of SQL (*MySQL/PostgreSQL/Redshift etc.*) to suit specific business requirements.

 #### *[Snippet]*